 He is admitted to the District of Kansas, and the Federal Appeals Court for the Fifth, Seventh, Eighth and Tenth Circuits.
 He is admitted to the District of Kansas, and the Federal Appeals Court for the Second, Seventh, Eighth and Tenth Circuits.
 He is also a member of the American Immigration Lawyer’s Association, Kansas Bar Association, Missouri Bar Association, Kansas City Metropolitan Bar Association and Johnson County Bar Association.
 Michael also serves on the Board of Directors for Kansas Legal Services.
 His past service includes the Advisory Committee for the ABA Commission on Immigration and as a member of the USCIS Field Operations Liaison Committee for AILA.

 Scott received his Juris Doctorate from the University of Kansas School of Law in 2013.
 He received his Bachelor’s degree at Kansas State University in 2009.
 Before joining the Firm, Scott was an associate for a general practice firm in Manhattan, KS.
-Scott is licensed to practice law in Kansas.
+Scott is licensed to practice law in Kansas and Missouri.
 He is admitted to the U.S. District Court of Kansas.
-Scott is also a member of the American Immigration Lawyer’s Association and Kansas Bar Association.
+Scott is also a member of the American Immigration Lawyer’s Association, Kansas Bar Association and Missouri Bar Association.